REPUTATION CASE STUDIES

 Case Study: Corporate Reputation Management

-We handle the reputations of many businesses in all kinds of fields, and we know that when doing business it's easy to make enemies.
 This was the case for one of our recent corporate clients: a real estate investment firm based in the United States with multiple local offices in various regions.
 They'd had issues with negative reviews in local search results around the country, which they had reason to believe were placed by competitors.
-The company was also having issues with an attack site developed by a blogger that ranked highly for the clients branded search terms.
+The company was also having issues with an attack site developed by a blogger that ranked highly for the client's branded search terms.

 |Industry||Commercial Real Estate|